 Iron deficiency can lead to hair loss, dryness and discoloration of hair.
 And prunes are great sources of iron, contributing to the overall health of your hair and offering countless benefits to it.
 They are a source of vitamin B, vitamin C, et al which are great for your hair growth.
 These nutrients strengthen your hair from the roots and prevent breakage and damage.

 7. Great for Skin

 The vitamins and minerals present in prunes help in maintaining healthy skin.
-This humble fruit also helps slow down the aging process and delays development of wrinkles.
+This humble fruit also helps slow down the aging process and delays development of wrinkles. the presence of many minerals make it quit a good snack, further giving you a glowing skin.
 How’s that for sweet!

 The Bottom Line?

 Eating prunes has its benefits, but don’t overdo it.
 Delhi-based Nutritionist Anshul Jaibharat says, “Prunes are high in natural sugar, so too many may not be good for people watching their weight.
 After all, excess of anything is stored as fat in your body.
 Prunes have such high nutritional values ensuring that you can eat just one piece and still gain measurable nutrients.
 You can chop them into fine pieces and add them to hot or cold cereal, blend them in smoothies and shakes in the summer as a sugar substitute or throw them in your cookie batter.
 Since prunes are loaded with fiber and boost energy, they even work well as a pre-workout snack”.